gcedo/rlatex/README.md

 all of the output files are stored in the `output` folder, keeping the main directory clean.

+# v 1.3
+Added the `--template` option, which allows to use a specific template to set up the document.
+Templates are simple .json files

 # v 1.2
 Added the `--packages` option, which allows you to add extra packages.
 Added the `add-package` command.